Michal2SAB/XGEN-DISCORD-BOT/README.md

 6. And that's all.
 Have fun I guess.
 The bot is pretty much yours (kinda).
 7. Also, don't edit any of the .py files unless you know what you're doing.

+# COMMANDS

+!stats [account] - Lookup stats for a Stick Arena account.

+!statsbbh [account] - Lookup stats for a Boxhead account.
+Aliases: !bbhstats, !bbh, !statsboxhead, !boxheadstats

+!oldstats [account] - Check stats for an account before the dumb reset.
+Aliases: !old, !prevstats, !statsold

+!prems [account] - Lookup premium items for a boxhead account.
+Aliases: !premiums

+!users [server] - Check who's currently online in a specified Stick Arena server.

+!games [server] - Check what games are currently available in a specified Stick Arena server.

+!gameinfo [server] [game name] - Check info on a specified game in a specified Stick Arena server.
+Aliases: !info

+!creator [server] [game name] - Check who created a specified game in a specified Stick Arena server.

+!find [player] - Search for user through all of Stick Arena servers.
+Aliases: !f

+!totalstats - Check how many users are online and how many games are opened in all sa servers.
+Aliases: !total, !ts, !activity

+!create [username] [password] [optional color code] - Create a new XGen account.
+Aliases: !createacc, !make

+!namechange [current name] [password] [new name] - Change your XGen username.
+Aliases: !change, !changename

+!check [Primary color code] [optional secondary] - Generate profile with your given color code for name and spinner.
+Aliases: !spinner, !color, !checkcolor, !checkspinner, !cp

+!randomcolor - Generate random sa color (to request only working color code, type !randomcolor valid).
+Aliases: !rand, !random, !randcol, !randcolor

+!oldskool [RRRGGGBBB] [RRRGGGBBB] - Generate oldskool spinner with the color code you specified.
+Aliases: !os

+!pro [RRRGGGBBB] [RRRGGGBBB] - Generate the pro spinner with the code code you specified.
+Aliases: !thepro

+!validate [RRRGGGBBB] - Check if a color code will have a red glitch in Stick Arena lobby.
+Aliases: !valid, !validcolor, !validatecolor

+!buy [account] [password] [spinner] [RRRGGGBBB] [RRRGGGBBB] - Buy any Stick Arena spinner of any color code.
+Aliases: !purchase, !buyspinner

+!servers - Server names for !users, !games, !creator and !gameinfo commands.

+!spinners - List of SA spinners that you can purchase with bot.
+(For !buy command).

+!staff - Give link to current XGen staff forum thread.
+Aliases: !admins, !mods

+!forums - Request for XGen forums link.
+Aliases: !forumslink, !forum, !discourse

+!highscores - Request for all Stick Arena highscores links.
+Aliases: !hs, !leaderboard, !lb

+!xgenapis - Request a list of all (useful) XGen apis.
+Aliases: !apis, !apiurls

+!maptools - Request for available Stick Arena map tools.
+Aliases: !eedok

+!commands - Obviously get the list of all commands.
+Aliases: !cmds, !command

+!help - What the hell is this bot?
+Yea.. that command is for that.